-The Chair of the Citizens' Assembly will be appointed by the City of Victoria and the District of Saanich to design and host the proceedings of the Citizens' Assembly.
+The Chair of the Assembly will be the Facilitator appointed by the City of Victoria and the District of Saanich who will design and host the meetings and proceedings of the Assembly.
 The Chair will not be a municipal employee and is expected to remain neutral with regards to the recommendations or direction of the Assembly.
-The Chair, with the support of an Assembly Working Group, is charged to:
+The Chair/Facilitator is charged to:

-- Oversee a fair and representative member selection process. - Develop a balanced learning program that involves residents, community organizations and experts to provide a range of perspectives. - Follow Robert's Rules of Order in supporting respectful dialogue and deliberation amongst members leading to consensus based decisions. - Ensure that regular updates concerning the Assembly's proceedings are made publicly available. - Provide opportunities to inform and convey perspectives from local residents and stakeholders to Assembly members. - Produce and deliver a Final Report concerning the Assembly's activities and recommendations to the municipal Councils. - Exercise discretion in ensuring the integrity and sound conduct of the Assembly.
+- Oversee a fair and representative member selection process. - Develop a balanced learning program that involves residents, community organizations and experts to provide a range of perspectives.

+- Follow Robert's Rules of Order in supporting respectful dialogue and deliberation amongst members leading to consensus based decisions. - Ensure that regular updates concerning the Assembly's proceedings are made publicly available. - Provide opportunities to inform and convey perspectives from local residents and stakeholders to Assembly members. - Produce and deliver a Final Report concerning the Assembly's activities and recommendations to the Municipal Councils. - Exercise discretion in ensuring the integrity and sound conduct of the Assembly. - Ensure that the design and conduct of the Assembly are consistent with good democratic practices. - Ensure that the Assembly's learning program is balanced, adequate and reflects a range of reasonable perspectives.